 The major shareholder in Balcas is Dutch-based SHV Energy, a global distributor of off-grid energy such as LPG, LNG and which is active in the area of sustainable fuels and renewable energy solutions.

-But Invest NI also holds around £1.2 million of shares in Balcas, which has had a presence in Co Fermanagh for 60 years.
+Until relatively recently, Invest NI also held around £1.2 million of shares in Balcas, which has had a presence in Co Fermanagh for 60 years.